ethanthoma/ocaml-webserver/README.md

 The derivation can be built with `nix build` and the image can be built with `nix build .#docker`.

+You can run it easily (assuming you have docker setup) with `make run`.
+If you want to clean up afterwards, use `make clean`.

 ## Complications

 It uses Ocaml for the webserver and Reason for templating.
 I opted to use Turso